 One of the most important processes for creating metal roofing in Canada is sheet metal fabrication.
 Using basic materials combined with advanced manufacturing processes, we can create virtually any metal roof imaginable - from historical recreations to modern business roofing.

-In this article, we wanted to highlight our sheet metal fabrication processes and how they create a superior product for our clients.
+In this article, we wanted to highlight our sheet metal fabrication shop processes and how they create a superior product for our clients.

-The Basics of Sheet Metal Fabrication
+The Basics of Sheet Metal Fabrication at Our Shop

 Sheet metal fabrication begins with a single flat metal sheet, which is then bent, cut, punched, and otherwise transformed into the roofing piece desired.
 Virtually any commonplace metal can be put through a sheet metal fabrication process, including aluminum, copper, brass, stainless steel, or zinc, allowing for a high level of flexibility and versatility in manufacturing.